brandup-online/brandup-ui/npm/brandup-ui-app/README.md

 </form>
 ```

 The form's submit event will start a chain of `submit` method calls for all middleware.
+Class `appform` is required.

 If the form method is `GET`, then navigation with the form data will start.